Quake-Guard/DSP_Project/README.md

 Building resilience doesn't happen overnight.
 It's a journey, and we're here to go on.

-We are a team of passionate and dedicated students from the faculty of Engineering at Mansoura University, united by a common goal: to empower individuals and communities to face the challenge of earthquakes.
-Empowered with expertise in artificial intelligence, mobile app development, and disaster management, we have embarked on a mission to save lives and minimize the devastating impact of these natural disasters.
+We are a team of passionate and dedicated students from the faculty of Engineering at Mansoura University, united by a common goal: to empower individuals and communities to **face the challenge of earthquakes**.
+Empowered with expertise in artificial intelligence, mobile app development, hardware design and disaster management, we have embarked on a mission to save lives and minimize the devastating impact of these natural disasters.

 <p align="center">